rundownJS/ecommerce-store/README.md

 ## Features

-1. **Product Browsing**:
+### Product Browsing:

 - Explore a wide range of products across different categories.
 - Each category includes a variety of items to meet your needs.

-2. **Product Filters**:
+### Product Filters:

 - Apply filters to narrow down product selections.
 - Search for specific products using keywords in the search bar.

-3. **404 Error Page**:
+### 404 Error Page:

 - A user-friendly 404 error page is displayed when trying to access an endpoint that does not exist.

-4. **Shopping Cart**:
+### Shopping Cart:

 - Add products to your shopping cart.
 - Remove products from your shopping cart.
 - Track the total cost of items in your cart in real-time.

 ## Getting Started

-To try the app out simply clone this repository onto your machine and install all the dependencies.
-After that run ## NPM START
+To try the app out, simply clone this repository onto your machine and install all the dependencies.
+After that, run `npm start`.
 Open up your localhost and check out the app.

 ## Technical Details